By: Terry Graedon November 20, 2025 26 Comments

 What Is the Best Time to Go to Sleep?

 When do you go to sleep?
 Are you a night owl or an early bird?
 The answer to that question has implications for your risk of cardiovascular disease.
-Finding a Good Time to Go to Sleep: A new study in …
+Finding a Good Time to Go to Sleep: A study in the …

 Do You Really Have High Blood Pressure?